allisterb/Selma/docs/Proposal.md

 Selma uses Facebook's Wit.ai NLU service for understanding what users say and and input as text.
 ![Witai console](https://allisterb-selma.s3.us-east-2.amazonaws.com/selma6.png)

 ## How I built it

 ### Overview
-Selma is written in F# and C# running on .NET Core and using MongoDB and PostgreSQL as storage backends.
-F# is a functional-first, multi-paradigm language which brings all the benefits of functional languages like OCaml to the modern cross-platform and widely supported .NET Core runtime.
-Selma consists of a browser-based CUI client which uses natural language understanding on both text and speech that the user inputs to determine what actions the user wants carried out.
-The CUI can be logically broken up into different interpreters which roughly correspond to the different forms in a GUI app.
+Selma is written in F#, running on .NET Core and using PostgreSQL as the storage back-end.
+F# is a functional-first multi-paradigm language which brings all the benefits of functional lanaguages like OCaml to the modern .NET Core runtime, which also allows it to be compiled to JavaScript and used exclusively for front-end development.
+The Selma front-end is a browser-based CUI which uses natural language understanding on both text and speech, together with voice, text and graphic output using HTML5 features like the WebSpeech API to provide an inclusive interface to self-management data for one or more self-management programs the user enrolls in.
+The front-end is designed to be accessible to all mobile and desktop users and does not require any additional software beyond a HTML5 compatible browser.

 ### Client
-The [client](https://github.com/allisterb/Selma/blob/master/src/SMApp.Web/Client.fs) and [core](https://github.com/allisterb/Selma/blob/master/src/SMApp.Core/Models.fs) parts of Selma are written in F# and make heavy use of functional language features like first-class functions, algebraic types, pattern-matching, immutability by default, and avoiding nulls using ``Option`` types.
+The [CUI](https://github.com/allisterb/Selma/blob/master/src/SMApp.Web/Client.fs),  [server](https://github.com/allisterb/Selma/blob/master/src/SMApp.Web/Server.fs) [logic](https://github.com/allisterb/Selma/blob/master/src/SMApp.Web/Main.fs) and [core](https://github.com/allisterb/Selma/blob/master/src/SMApp.Core/Models.fs) of Selma are written in F# and make heavy use of functional language features like first-class functions, algebraic types, pattern-matching, immutability by default, and avoiding nulls using ``Option`` types.
 This yields code that is concise and easy to understand and eliminates many common code errors, which is an important feature for developing health-care management software.
+CUI rules are implemented in a declarative way using F# pattern matching, which greatly reduces the complexity of the branching logic required for a rule-based chatbot

 Using the [WebSharper](https://websharper.com/) framework allows us to exclusively use F# on the client-side which is compiled to JavaScript and runs in the browser, yielding all the benefits of a statically-typed higher-level functional language for client-side development.
 For instance the [NLU](https://github.com/allisterb/Selma/blob/master/src/SMApp.Web/NLU.fs) module makes heavy use of pattern matching:

 ````fsharp
         let (|Intent|_|) (name:string) :Meaning' -> (Entity list option) =